ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-12-public-design-wy-number-one-is-go.md

 title: Public Design WY number 1 is go
 date: '2017-04-12 00:01:00'
 ---
 A few weeks back I [wrote about trying out Public Design WY](2017-03-11-public-design-WY).
 Originally the plan was to hold it on Wednesday 29 March.
-Due to a few things (work, Article 50) we put it off.
+Due to a few things (work, holidays, Article 50, general burying heads under pillows) we put it off.

 We now have a date, a time, and a space: